alfaz86/laravel-note/README.md

 ## Pull Repository

-1. Clone this repository, with link :
+1. Clone this repository, with code below :

 ```
 git clone https://github.com/alfaz86/laravel-note.git
 ```

-2. Open in your cmd or terminal and paste the link
+2. Open in your cmd or terminal and paste the code

 ## Setting Project